Matheuslm10/wongames-client/README.md

 ## :test_tube: UI Components Playground

-In addition to the application, a UI component playground (which also serves as documentation), was built with Storybook.
+In addition to the application, a UI components playground (which also serves as documentation), was built with Storybook.
 This tool can be really handy for front-end development teams, and it can even help non-technical individuals to envision new features.
 It helps provide a user-friendly interface to interact with components, ensuring a more intuitive understanding of their functionalities and variations.
 The advantages of using Storybook include consistency and maintainability throughout the development lifecycle.

 <div align="center">
   <img width="820" alt="Storybook Desktop print" src="https://github.com/Matheuslm10/wongames-client/assets/17602947/9f52395f-1aea-4a4c-9764-83280ab585ed">